GRaynaud/ModalPINN_Python_code/README.md

     python ./ModalPINN_VortexShedding.py --Tmax 9 --Nmes 5000 --Nint 50000 --multigrid --Ngrid 5 --NgridTurn 200 --WidthLayer 25 --Nmodes 3
     deactivate

 For each job launched, a folder is created in ./OutputPythonScript and is identified by date-time information.
-In this folder, the content of consol prints is saved in a out.txt file alongside other files (mode shapes, various plots...) including the model itself in a pickle archive.
+In this folder, the content of console prints is saved in *out.txt* alongside other files (mode shapes, various plots...) including the model itself in a pickle archive.

 Please refer to the help for the arguments sent to the parser and to the next section for librairies requirements.